-limitations and to take advantage their strengths.
+To overcome these limitations with mean shift tracker, we propose to combine the Kalman filter tracking with the mean shift tracking to overcome their respective limitations and to take advantage their strengths.
 The two trackers are activated alternately.
 The Kalman tracker is first initiated, assuming the presence of the bright pupils.
 When the bright pupils appear weak or disappear, the mean shift tracker is activated to take over the tracking.
 Mean shift tracking continues until the reappearance of the bright pupils, when the Kalman tracker takes over.
 To avoid the mean shift tracker drift away, the target eye model is continuously updated by the eyes successfully detected by the Kalman tracker.
-The right column of Fig. 20 shows the results of tracking the same sequence with the integrated eye tracker as the one shown on left column.
+The right column of Figure 20 shows the results of tracking the same sequence with the integrated eye tracker as the one shown on left column.
 It is apparent that the integrated tracker can correct the drift problem of the mean shift tracker.

-5. Experimental results
+5 Experimental Results